jum4nj1m/DVWA-Lab-Journal/DVWA-Lab-Journal/SQL-Injection-Seclvl-Low.md

 - References:
 [SQL Injection - OWASP](https://www.owasp.org/index.php/SQL_Injection)

 [SQL Injection Cheatsheet](https://pentestmonkey.net/cheat-sheet/sql-injection/mysql-sql-injection-cheat-sheet)

 ---

 ## 📖 Conclusion
-- This exercise demonstrated how SQL injection can bypass authentication and expose sensitive data when unparameterized queries are used.
+- This room demonstrated how SQL injection can bypass authentication and expose sensitive data when unparameterized queries are used.
 By exploiting the vulnerability, we confirmed the risk, validated it with dynamic scanning tools, and identified the insecure coding practice.
 The remediation using parameterized queries ensures user input is treated as data, not SQL logic.
-- This room highlights the importance of secure coding practices in preventing high‑impact vulnerabilities.
+- This highlights the importance of secure coding practices in preventing high‑impact vulnerabilities.